Medicare covers Durable Medical Equipment when a patient has a medical need and a doctor writes a prescription.

 The doctor must also note the date of the patients’ office visit and provide his expert opinion regarding if you can safely use it or not.

-The power wheelchair must also be ordered with 45 days of the prescription.
+The power wheelchair order must happen with 45 days of the prescription.

 Requirements for Medicare to Replace DME

-Durable Medical Equipment must be at least five years old and in your care for the entirety of its life in order to have Medicare replace it.
-If your equipment is simply worn down, the supplier should be able to provide you with the guidelines to have it replaced.
+Durable Medical Equipment must be at least five years old and in your care for the entirety of its life to have Medicare replace it.
+If your equipment has damage, the supplier has replacement guidelines.

 How Does Medicare Pay for DME

 Part A covers DME as long as the patient is in a hospital or skilled nursing facility setting.
-If you don’t have a supplement plan, the patient will be responsible for the Part A deductible of $1,364, unless it’s already been met that year.
+Without a supplement plan, the patient pays the Part A deductible of $1,364; unless you already met the deductible.

 Most other scenarios will fall under Part B. Once the patient pays the $185 Part B deductible, Medicare covers 80% of the cost.
-If the Medicare beneficiary has a supplement plan, the remaining 20% will be billed to the supplement carrier.
+If the Medicare beneficiary has a supplement plan, the remaining 20% goes to the supplement carrier.

 Get Help with Out of Pocket Costs for Durable Medical Equipment